kabilan2003/HER-workshop/README.md

 The workshop is structured as a one-day event, covering a variety of topics through a combination of lectures, hands-on exercises, and a final project.
 Here's an overview of the agenda:

-1. **Introduction to Jetson Devices and Metropolis SDK**
+1. **Introduction to AI**
-   - Overview of NVIDIA Jetson family and Metropolis SDK.
+   - Impact of AI on future jobs.
+   - Introduction to AI Workflows (DL focused workflows).
+   - Introduction to AI Platforms (tools for training, deploying etc.)
-   - Introduction to edge computing and its significance.
+   - Introduction to edge computing and its significance. (focus: industrial use-cases)

 2. **Understanding the Mechanics of Deep Learning**
    - Deep dive into the fundamentals of deep learning.
    - Exploring neural networks, layers, and optimization techniques.

+3. **Introduction to Jetson Devices and NVIDIA SDKs**
+   - Overview of NVIDIA Jetson family and NVIDIA SDKs.

-3. **Getting Started with Jetson Nano**
+4. **Getting Started with Jetson Nano**
    - Introduction to NVIDIA Jetson Nano and its capabilities.
    - Understanding Jetson Architecture and Hardware
    - Hands-on session on setting up and configuring Jetson Nano.
    - Integrating Jetson with Cameras and Sensors

+6. **Accelerated Computer Vision using DNNs & Metropolis SDK**
+    - Deep dive into object classification techniques.
+    - Practical exercises on implementing object recognition algorithms using pre-trained models and Metropolis SDK on Jetson devices.
+    - Optimizing Performance with TensorRT

 4. **Installing ROS on Jetson Nano**
    - Step-by-step guide to installing Robot Operating System (ROS) on Jetson Nano.